bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 ### Structure  of the command

 - `bacalhau docker run`: call to bacalhau

 - `--gpu 1`: Request 1 GPU to train the model

 - `pytorch/pytorch`: Using the official pytorch Docker image

-- `-i ipfs://QmdeQjz1HQQd.....`: Mounting the uploaded dataset to path
+- `-i ipfs://QmdeQjz1HQQd.....`: Mounting the uploaded dataset to the path

 - `-i https://raw.githubusercontent.com/py..........`: Mounting our training script we will use the URL to this [Pytorch example](https://github.com/pytorch/examples/blob/main/mnist_rnn/main.py)

 - `-w /outputs:` Our working directory is /outputs.
-This is the folder where we will to save the model as it will automatically gets uploaded to IPFS as outputs
+This is the folder where we will save the model as it will automatically get uploaded to IPFS as outputs

 `python ../inputs/main.py --save-model`: URL script gets mounted to the /inputs folder in the container.

 When a job is submitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 ## Checking the State of your Jobs

 - **Job status**: You can check the status of the job using `bacalhau list`.

 ```bash